Roboy/TeleportVR/README.md

 ## How to install
 * Download the main branch of this repository
 * Open the Project with Unity 2019.3.6f1
-* Add the UnityPackages X and Y from the Roboy Google Drive Folder
+* Add the UnityPackages "ShowRoom", "AnimusPasswordStore" and "Plugins" from the Google Drive Folder https://drive.google.com/drive/folders/1b-Ez4EaQvI0c8lEPN2esZWvLFtbvm95R to the project
 * Add the Animus SDK to the project (Version 2.0.13) from https://animus.cyberanimus.com/login
 * For the 4 error messages in Animus scripts, double click these error messages and comment the faulty lines out (lines should look like 'using Newtonsoft')
 * Add your credentials in the Script AnimusPasswordStore.cs